 Retirement properties may also be subject to a transfer fee, where the buyer has to pay for the remaining lease to be transferred to them.
 These fees were the subject of an investigation by the Office of Fair Trading that reported in 2013, and while they have not been outlawed, many management companies running retirement properties no longer impose a transfer fee.
 Do ask your solicitor to clarify this matter before buying.

-Homeward Legal's nationwide panel of solicitors and conveyancers are experienced in dealing with leasehold purchases and sales and can give you the expert advice you require.
+Homeward Legal’s nationwide panel of conveyancing solicitors and licensed conveyancers are experienced in dealing with leasehold purchases and sales and can give you the expert advice you require.
 Call our team now on 0800 038 6699 or get a no-obligation quote here.
-With Homeward Legal's no-sale, no-fee guarantee, you can be assured you won't be out of pocket if your transaction is not completed for any reason.
+With Homeward Legal’s no-completion, no-fee guarantee, you can be assured you won’t be out of pocket if your transaction is not completed for any reason.